DogFingerStudios/saintaveline/README.md

 ## 🎮 Game Backstory

-**Saint Aveline** is a tense survival experience set in the world of [Yanorra](https://github.com/DogFingerStudios/Yanorra).
-On the island of Saint Aveline—once a quiet refuge off Duvessa’s coast—war has arrived.
+**Saint Aveline** is a tense survival horror game set in the world of [Yanorra](https://github.com/DogFingerStudios/Yanorra).

+On the small island of Saint Aveline, once a quiet refuge off the coast of the nation of Duvessa, war has arrived.
 As the mainland burns in civil conflict between the authoritarian **Dornish Order** and the insurgent **Sombra-Qhari Guerrillas**, the island’s fragile peace collapses overnight.

-Players take the role of a father struggling to escape the siege with his wife, children, and elderly father.
-Trapped amid the occupation, the family must navigate shattered streets, scarce resources, and impossible moral choices.
-Every decision carries weight—each mistake could cost a life.
+Players take the role of a family patriarch struggling to escape the siege with his wife, children, and elderly father.
+Trapped amid the occupation, the player must navigate shattered streets, scarce resources, and impossible moral choices while protecting the family.
+Every decision carries weight, and each mistake could cost a life.

 ## Devlog

-Follow the development journey on through my live streams at [YouTube](https://www.youtube.com/@AddyGoesLive).
+Follow the development through live streams at [YouTube](https://www.youtube.com/@AddyGoesLive).

 ## Key Features:
 - First-Person ↔ Third-Person toggle
 - Permadeath survival mechanics
 - Basic stealth, combat, and detection systems
+- Player-controlled NPC family members
 - Randomized NPC spawns and AI pursuit
-- Dynamic terrain and procedural building logic
-- WWII-inspired aesthetic with Andean mythological overtones

 ---